Scalingo/go-philae/README.md

 ```

 * name: The name of the probe
-* url: The url of the redis server (i.e.: "redis://:password@server.org")
+* url: The url of the Redis server (i.e.: "redis://:password@server.org")

 ### SampleProbe